 The standard describes work at the GS-12 as typically involve planning, executing, and reporting on original studies or ongoing studies requiring a fresh approach to resolve new problems.
 The complexity of assignments requires extensive modification and adaptation of standard procedures, methods, and techniques, and development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
-Like illustrations at GS-12 in the standard, the position plans significant projects, advises on improvements to instrumentation or methods, receives assignments in terms of broad, general objectives, time limitations, and policy instructions.
-Discusses the general method of approach with the supervisor and the aspects to be emphasized.
-Determines when new equipment or procedures are needed.
-Works free from technical supervision, although informs the supervisor of general progress and any unusual findings, problems, or results.
+Works free from technical supervision, although the scientist informs the supervisor of general progress and any unusual findings, problems, or results.
+Work of this position clearly exceeds the GS-12 level.